zama-ai/fhevm/e2e/README.md

 1. Copy `.env.example` to `.env`.
 2. Update the `contracts/E2EFHEVMConfig.sol` file with the Sepolia-specific configuration.
 3. Print the list of accounts and remind you to ensure the first account is funded.
+4. Info: In hardhat.config.ts Seploia is already set as default network

 ### Local Testing Configuration